A Test Site for Wind Energy Research

 The turbines’ compact size and their performance class enables the transfer of the findings and developments to commercial-scale plants and they thus represent a broad platform for the testing of new components and technologies.
 The test site will be used to clarify current location-specific research issues and will help to test innovative industrial developments.

-What is more, extensive accompanying ecological research is carried out at the test site before and during its construction and will also take place in parallel to test site operation once the turbines are installed.
+The development of the wind turbine test site is a unique opportunity to do research into conditions there before and after its built.
+Extensive accompanying ecological research is carried out at the test site before and during its construction in the NatForWINSENT project.
+The research will also take place in parallel to test site operation once the turbines are installed.
 It will entail studying the birdlife and its behaviour and developing technologies to reconcile wind energy use with the conservation of ecological diversity and the protection of species.